 Some reasons why personal loan with NBFC is better in comparison to a personal loan with formal banks are:

 - NBFCs are offering a competitive rate of interest which is attracting many borrowers towards them.

 - NBFCs are quick in loan processing and are not too stringent in terms of eligibility criteria.

 - NBFCs approve the loan even if the borrower has a low credit score.

 The Indian banking sector is booming with many key NBFCs.
 Some of them are:

 Bajaj Finserv: This is the leading NBFC with attractive loan products with a competitive rate of interest and other terms.
-Bajaj Finserv also offers business loan, gold loan, loan against property, child plan, car insurance etc.
+Bajaj Finserv also offers business loan, gold loan, loan against property, child plan, car insurance, personal loan etc.

 Mahindra and Mahindra Financial Services Ltd.: Catering to the financial needs of rural areas, Mahindra finance is leading in its league of NBFCs.
 Its financial products range from fixed deposits, mutual funds, and insurance products offered to SMEs and individuals.

 Shriram City Union Finance: This NBFC is a part of Shriram Group and offers various loan products with and without collateral like personal loans, home loans and SME loans.